tHarvey303/synthesizer/docs/source/emission_models/emission_models.rst

 Working with ``EmissionModels``
 -------------------------------

-In the sections linked below we detail the basic functionality of an ``EmissionModel``, dust emission generators, the premade stellar and black hole emission models, and how to customise a model or construct your own.
+In the sections linked below we detail the basic functionality of an ``EmissionModel``, the premade stellar and black hole emission models, dust emission generators, and how to customise a model or construct your own.

 .. toctree::
    :maxdepth: 2

    model_usage
    premade_models/premade_models
-   attenuation/attenuation
    dust_emission
    modify_models
    custom_models